-With so much to see and do, visitors can easily spend much of the day simply visiting the mine’s structure, including the cavernous opening of the mine’s 5,000-foot-deep shaft or taking a historical tour of the 4,600 square foot Bourne Cottage, built in 1897.
+With so much to see and do, visitors can easily spend much of the day merely visiting the mine’s structure, including the hollow opening of the mine’s 5,000-foot-deep shaft or taking a historical tour of the 4,600 square foot Bourne Cottage, built-in 1897.

 Guests can also take a mine yard tour that illustrates the gold mining process, with mine statistics and demonstrations of various operational and non-operational pieces of new and old mining equipment.

-As an added bonus, during the spring the gardens are in bloom.
+As a bonus, during the spring, the gardens are in bloom.

-There is also the annual Miner’s Picnic in late summer, various year-round “living history” events and over Thanksgiving weekend, the park offers a “Holiday Open-Hous
+There is also the annual Miner’s Picnic in late summer, various year-round “living history” events, and over Thanksgiving weekend, the park offers a “Holiday Open-House.

-If you are planning a trip to California’s Gold County Empire Mine Historic Park should be at the top of your list of place to visit.
+If you are planning a trip to California’s Gold County Empire, Mine Historical Park should be at the top of your list of places to visit.

 Getting to Empire Mine

-Empire Mine State Historic Park visitor center and mine are located off Highway 174, at 10791 E. Empire St., Grass Valley about 24 miles north of the City of Auburn.
+Empire Mine State Historical Park visitor center and mine are located off Highway 174.
+At 10791 E. Empire St., Grass Valley is 24 miles north of the City of Auburn.